inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 **Could we make a tag in Bahasa Indonesia?**

-Theoretical, You can add any tag to nodes, ways or shapes on OSM.
-But because all of the objects on OSM save in international databases and cover whole world, need consentia about how to make a tag.
+Theoretical, you can add any tag to nodes, ways or shapes on OSM.
+But because all of the objects on OSM save in international databases and cover whole world, need consensus about how to make a tag.
 As an example, hospital still a hospital in England, France, even Indonesia.
 If every country give a tag with their own language it will be difficult and confusing to show the icon or symbol for different location.
 Because OSM made in